aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 an `Option<ConditionExpression>`,
 and an `Option<ExpressionAttributeNameMap>`
  * testConditionExpression MUST return a boolean
- * testConditionExpression MUST fail if the ConditionExpression refers to an encrypted field.
+ * testConditionExpression MUST fail if the ConditionExpression refers to an encrypted attribute.
  * testConditionExpression MUST fail if the ConditionExpression refers to a [forbiddenField](#forbiddenfield).
  * testConditionExpression MUST return true